voidshard/wysteria/README.md

 - implement system for deterministic ids
 - ability to write to backup db / sb (might be useful for hot swapping or dev dataset)
 - ability to swap over to backup db without server restart
-- some kind of UI to view / search / explore wysteria data perhaps